Overview

 Example of testing a Windows-type client after remote connecting to Powershell into client

-PS C:\Users> nslookup bad.threatstop.com [Bind Server IP or Hostname]
+PS C:\Users> nslookup bad.threatstop.com [Bind Server IP address or Hostname]

 Server: [Bind Server Hostname]